schalkdaniel/2018_reisensburg/README.md

 ## Rendering The Talk

-To get the pdf the following steps are run automatically:
+To get the pdf the following steps are executed automatically:

 1. Build and load compboost using `devtools::load_all()`.
 2. Make the drake plan to access the benchmark images.